sciZer0/newdiscoveries/a/README.md

 ## FUNDAMENTAL ERRORS

-<i>This part is mostly for experts, so if you are a normal person you might just skip it</i>
+<i>This part is mostly for experts, so if you are a normal person you might just skip it and go straight the next part called CONTEXT</i>

 In order for you to get an idea of how big the whole wrongness of science is, here is a description of just 2 of the fundamental errors that I discovered.